 Most National Wildlife Federation employees start their day between 8 and 10 a.m.
 Lots of employees work a standard 40-hour work week.
 But we recognize that everyone is different.
 We try to stay flexible.
 Working with your team, you can customize your work schedule to meet the particular demands of your job.

 Our benefits go well beyond the traditional.
 Take our parties, for example—where we get silly with photo booths—or games like corn hole and table tennis.
 Or join in for our annual chili cook-off, or our “Bike to Work Day” ice cream party, or maybe even a wildlife scavenger hunt or nature walk.
 We even have a massage therapist!
 These examples are ways we strive to make our workplace comfortable, fun, and one that builds a sense of community and inclusivity.

-By encouraging innovative ideas and multicultural perspectives, the National Wildlife Federation provides a gateway through which interns can launch an effective career in conservation and strengthen the environmental movement at the same time.
+Working side-by-side with knowledgeable professionals and receiving support from the fellowship coordinator, fellows develop a variety of professional and personal life skills.
+Fellowship projects support commonsense conservation in communities and throughout the nation.
+By encouraging innovative ideas and multicultural perspectives, the National Wildlife Federation provides a gateway through which fellows can launch an effective career in conservation and strengthen the environmental movement at the same time.
 Moreover, by diversifying our organization through the contributions of interns from a variety of backgrounds, the National Wildlife Federation (and ultimately the conservation community) is learning important lessons for making conservation relevant and effective in the 21st century.

 A conservation fellowship with the National Wildlife Federation is a separate program from our EcoLeaders Fellowship program, which offers the chance to apply skills to practical campus projects.